-13. FINALIZING REPORTING
+5. FINALIZING REPORTING

+5.1.
 Validating your submission

 When filling in and saving the data, ReportENER performs a number of checks on the dataflow.
-In case of issues with the reported information, depending on the severity of the issue, you will either receive a warning message or saving is blocked until the issue is resolved (for more details see section 2 above).
+In case of issues with the reported information, depending on the severity of the issue, you will either receive a warning message or saving is blocked until the issue is resolved (for more details see section X above).

-Once the dataflow is fully filled in, both lead reporters and supporting reporters can "freeze" the dataflow, indicating that it is ready for validation by the lead reporters.
+Once the dataflow is fully filled in, lead reporters and/or reporters are able to "freeze" the dataflow, indicating that it is ready for validation by the lead reporters.